 Longer braking times do not comply with safety regulations, but adjusting the brake so that it stops quicker than this can cause the belt to slip on the shoes resulting in overheating with the typical smell of burnt rubber.

-Take off both the right-hand protective cover (1) and left-hand one (2) secured by the screws (3).
+Take off the right-hand protective guard (1) by unscrewing the nut (2) and loosening the two screws (3).
+Take off the left-hand guard (4) held by two screws (5).